jinghuazhao/software-notes/NGS.md

 # Software

+## adVNTR

+It is a tool for genotyping Variable Number Tandem Repeats (VNTR) from sequence data, https://github.com/mehrdadbakhtiari/adVNTR.

 ## ANGSD

 ANGSD is a software for analyzing next generation sequencing data, http://www.popgen.dk/angsd/index.php/ANGSD.
 It is relatively straightforward with GitHub; after